BillyDM/awesome-audio-dsp/README.md

 While this is not *strictly* development related, knowing how plugins are actually used can give valuable insight.
 - [`Mixing Secrets for the Small Studio`] - A great beginner resource on mixing fundamentals.
 - [`SeamlessR`] - This guy is a fantastic teacher and really knows his stuff.
-- [`How to Hear Compression`] - A brilliant video that teaches how to "hear" compressors as an artistic tool.
+- [`How to Hear Compression`] - A brilliant video that teaches how to "hear" compressors from an artistic point of view, rather than a technical one.
 - [`Au5`] - A beast legend.
 Need I say more?
 - [`Virtual Riot`] - Another beast legend.
 - [`Zircon`] - An underrated artist, and I'm personally a huge fan of his more organic, jazzy breakbeat style.
 Great if you're tired of loud and obnoxious "dubstep" sound design and production.